MedvedevSergeyA/MedvedevSergeyA/README.md

 About Me :
-I am a Full Stack Developer  from Russia.
+I'm junior front-end developer from Russia.

 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.